Master of Healthcare Innovation

 -

-GPAs are reviewed by Ohio State's Graduate and Professional Admissions Office.
+- GPAs are reviewed by Ohio State's Graduate and Professional Admissions Office.
 If your GPA falls below 3.0 you may still apply and be considered for admission.

 The Ohio State University is authorized to offer the MHI program in all 50 states.
 State authorization information and required disclosures are available through the university.

-Time to degree: 2 years of part-time study, including summers
+- 2 years part-time, including summers

 Year 1